 So we return to the question about Dolores Redondo’s The Baztan Trilogy.
 Are we really ready to be put in the spotlight?
-Ten years ago I would not have been so sure.
+Twenty years ago, when I started my company, Pyrenean Experience, I would not have been so sure.

 However, although this was one of the last places in Spain to feel the effect of the recent recession (smuggling money has kept it buoyant for so long) we realise that we can no longer be complacent.
 A gentle trickle of sustainable eco-tourism is the perfect complement to our traditional, rural way of life.

 It offers some help to local artisans and cheese-makers, millers, cider houses and family-run restaurants and in so doing helps to keep the local culture alive.